tatimutter/Artega/README.md

 ## API Routes

 We utilized the Rijksmuseum API to obtain data for the Gallery and ArtView.
-For the Gallery, the route used is `https://www.rijksmuseum.nl/api/en/collection?key=${API_Key}&hasImage=true&p=10.000&ps=100`
+For the Gallery, the route used is `https://www.rijksmuseum.nl/api/en/collection?key=${API_KEY}&hasImage=true&p=10.000&ps=100`
-For the Artview, the route used is `https://www.rijksmuseum.nl/api/en/collection/${params.objectNumber}?key=${API_Key}` and the data used from the API includes the scLabelLine which provides the title, artist information, materials, and date of creation and the label.description which provides a short description of the piece of art such as subject matter.
+For the Artview, the route used is `https://www.rijksmuseum.nl/api/en/collection/${params.objectNumber}?key=${API_KEY}` and the data used from the API includes the scLabelLine which provides the title, artist information, materials, and date of creation and the label.description which provides a short description of the piece of art such as subject matter.

 To obtain Rijksmuseum API Key, you will have to sign up to the museum website: https://www.rijksmuseum.nl/en/register?redirectUrl=https://www.rijksmuseum.nl
 You will then have to ask for the key from your profile section: https://www.rijksmuseum.nl/en/rijksstudio/my/profile

 - Add your API Key to the `.env` file:
-  - API_Key=YOUR KEY
+  - API_KEY=YOUR_KEY

 ## Credit statement